Updates & Corrections to v 3.0 of the book published October 2017.

 We did the MH3 gorge-to-gorge route from West (Tamtattouche) to East (Akedim Msemrir) [in September].
 The beginning and ending of the road are under active construction.
 Road at these points is still dirt but is flat and wide (Be aware of heavy rains, they can create deep mud).
 The rest is gravel but easily doable with our [800GS] bikes.

 There is a diversion of the road on the east end as so waypoint at MH3KM003 is outdated.
-Instead, according to my GPS, waypoint “31.71325° N, 5.80357° W” can be used, but – all in all – the track is visible with the eye.
+Instead, according to my GPS, waypoint “31.71325° N, 5.80357° W” can be used, but – all in all – the track is visible with the eye

-MH1 Less surprisingly it’s said the exposed Agoudal – Tilmi High Atlas crossing (below) is getting the same treatment.
+MH1 Less surprisingly the exposed Agoudal – Tilmi High Atlas crossing (below) is getting the same treatment.
 That will be a shame, but it will still be an impressive route, peaking at nearly 3000 metres.

 MS14 The 45km section of piste between Ouarzazate west and Tazenacht (via Fint turn off) is also now sealed.